funkybit-labs/api-client/README.md

 - Java 17 or higher
 - Gradle 8.0 or higher
-- EVM private key with sufficient funds for deposits and gas fees
+- EVM and Bitcoin accounts with sufficient funds for deposits and gas fees
-- Bitcoin private key with sufficient funds (if trading Bitcoin)

 ## Configuration